juxor/afaq/markdown/secG4.md

 can a man who professes Anarchism want than that?
 For the principle of Manchesterism is liberty, and consistent Manchesterism is consistent adherence to liberty.
 The only inconsistency of the Manchester men lies in their infidelity to liberty in some of its phases.
-And these infidelity to liberty in some of its phases is precisely the fatal inconsistency of the 'Freiheit' school . . .
-Yes, genuine A narchism is consistent Manchesterism, and Communistic or pseudo-Anarchism is inconsistent Manchesterism."_ [**Liberty**, no. 123, p.
+And this infidelity to liberty in some of its phases is precisely the fatal inconsistency of the 'Freiheit' school . . .
+Yes, genuine Anarchism is consistent Manchesterism, and Communistic or pseudo-Anarchism is inconsistent Manchesterism."_ [**Liberty**, no. 123, p.
 4]